 The worst was yet to come!
 In the wake of Matt's being dethroned as King Sit-Up, his abs had swollen and distended markedly.
 This kid looked fat and sunburned where the week before he'd been ripped and lily white.
-As the swelling subsided, his scrotum grew and grew
+As the swelling subsided, his scrotum grew and grew of 4 and grew.
+Matt's father, John, is an ER doc, so he was consulted.
+He laughed himself to near seizure.
+(Our kind of doc.)

-CrossFit is a registered trademark of CrossFit, Inc. 2006 All rights reserved.
+® CrossFit is a registered trademark of CrossFit, Inc. © 2006 All rights reserved.